fanout/js-grip/examples/fastly-compute/README.md

 By default, it will listen on port 7999, with a publishing endpoint open on port 5561.
 Leave Pushpin running in that terminal window.

-3. In a new terminal window, switch to this example's directory, and install dependencies:
+3. In a new terminal window, switch to the example's directory, and install dependencies:

 ```